Learn About CHIP in West Virginia

 Parents may wonder “Is CHIP considered Medicaid?” when mulling over options to help cover the cost of healthcare for their children in West Virginia.
 Medicaid for children in WV is actually a completely different service that the state provides to families in need.
 WV Children’s Medicaid is available to families whose yearly and monthly gross income is under a certain dollar amount.
 Medicaid for WV kids also provides coverage at the lowest cost to qualifying families, and eligibility for Medicaid must verified each month.
 West Virginia CHIP, on the other hand, is available to families who need assistance in paying for healthcare, but earn more than the Medicaid income limit.
 WV CHIP can also involve higher copays than Medicaid, and some CHIP plans may require you to pay a monthly premium.
 Eligibility for CHIP in West Virginia is verified on a yearly basis.
 To read more information about Medicaid and CHIP, download our free guide.

-CHIP Eligibility in West Virginia
+Learn About CHIP Requirements in West Virginia

 The factors that affect Medicaid eligibility children do not meet does not mean low-cost healthcare coverage in West Virginia is unattainable.
 The Children’s Health Insurance Program (CHIP) in West Virginia is available to residents of West Virginia who are younger than 19 years of age.
 Applicants for WV CHIP must also be United States citizens or legal aliens with proper identification.
 A West Virginia CHIP applicant must also be ineligible for Medicaid coverage in order to qualify for CHIP.